 }

-Submit your quantum circuit as a Job
+Submitting a quantum circuit as a job

 For a full list of options that can be passed to this resource check out the API reference for POST /jobs.